 4. Mix Christmas music into your chosen genre

-5. Try to find alternative versions of favorite Christmas songs
+5. Try to find alternate versions of favorite Christmas songs

-A lot of big stars have covered the most popular Christmas songs.
+A lot of popular artists have covered classic Christmas songs.
 Play those covers.

 6. Involve the team

-Inform the team about what kind of Christmas music you’ll play, at what times you’ll play it and why.
+Talk to your team about the kind of Christmas music you’ll play, when you’ll play it, and why.
 This helps them feel included.

-Schedule Christmas-free music before opening hours and after closing hours.
-Your team shouldn’t have to hear it more than necessary—so use these off-hours for different music.
+Schedule Christmas-free music before and after opening hours.
+Your team shouldn’t have to hear it more than necessary.

 Stand out by not playing any Christmas music at all.
 Be bold.
-If your shop’s located in a busy spot, refresh your customers and give them a break from all that Christmas music.
+If your shop is located in a busy spot, refresh your customers and give them a break from all that Christmas music.

-Why not play rare versions of Christmas music to break out of the rut?
-Try 50's rock-n-roll and doo-wop versions of well-known Christmas songs, or why not reggae versions?
+Why not play unusual versions of classic Christmas music to break out of the rut?
+Try 50's rock-n-roll, doo-wop, or reggae versions of traditional Christmas songs.
+Be different!

 These tips will have you playing great music this Christmas.
-If you want an even easier way to play the right music, explore our ready-made Christmas soundtracks:
+To make it even easier, explore these ready-made Christmas soundtracks:

 Candy Cane Pop